 - If you decide to register with the Spanish Social Security System, provide a certificate proving your company and employee’s registration.

-- If you’re self-employed, provide a certificate of registration with RETA (Régimen de Trabajadores Autónomos de la Seguridad Social española).
+- You need to provide a certificate of registration with RETA (Régimen de Trabajadores Autónomos de la Seguridad Social española) if you’re self-employed.

 - If you’re an employee, submit a responsible declaration from your company stating your commitment to comply with the Spanish social security obligations before starting any work-related activity.
-If you’re still registered with the British social security system, explicitly confirm it in the responsible declaration.
+Explicitly confirm that you’re still registered with the British social security system in the responsible declaration.

 - Documentary Proof of Financial Means: